innovia/bluepill-gearman/README.md

 Or install it yourself as:

-    $ gem install bluepill-nagios
+    $ gem install bluepill-gearman

 ## Usage

-Require the bluepill-nagios gem and add a check named :gearman in your pill configuration file.
+Require the bluepill-gearman gem and add a check named :gearman in your pill configuration file.

 Available options are:
 * gearman_server: the gearman server where you want to send your passive checks